Homeschool Astronomy Unit

 I can't believe all the cool things that have been right above my head this whole time.
 I'll never look at the night sky the same way again.
 Just learn how to find the Pleiades and look at them with the naked eye or with a pair of binoculars and tell me that's not amazing.
 We joined the Astronomical Society and started speaking their information, and we even signed up for the very cool Astrobox, and in my first container I got a meteorite of my own, and a cool space play to play.

-So now I'm asking for a nice telescope for Christmas so I can discover more, and continue learning and envisioning amazing things.
+So now I'm asking for a nice telescope for Christmas, so I can discover more, and continue learning and envisioning amazing things.
 Hopefully, I'll get one.
 I can't wait.
 So that's a pretty good look at how we do a lot of our homeschooling.
 We start with Youtube videos from the person we are confident like John and Hank.
-That's just enough information and enough hullabaloo to see if it's something I'm really into, but you have to be careful to not think that those Youtube videos are all you need.
-It's up to you to take that to the next degree, and as "you're seeing" we go all in.
+That's just enough information and enough tumult to see if it's something I'm really into, but you have to be careful not to think that those Youtube videos are all you need.
+It's up to you to take that to the next degree, and as "you see" we go all in.
 Get volumes.
 Find local experts, like a local Homeschool Astronomy Unit club.